preciofishbone/OmniaDocs/web-content-management/news/important-announcements/index.rst

 Important Announcements
 ===========================

-Important Announcements are displayed in the Important Announcements control, which is often used in the Notification panel, but can also be added as a separate control.
-Important Announcements can either have Normal priority or High priority.
+Important Announcements are displayed in the Important Announcements control, in the Notification panel.
+Important Announcements can  have Normal priority or High priority.

 The end user experience
 ***********************
-Important Announcements with Normal priority are shown in the Important Announcements control, normaly in the Notification panel, for example:
+Important Announcements with Normal priority are shown in the the Notification panel only, for example:

 .. image:: important-announcements-notification-panel-frame.png